 The frontline retail worker is the face of your brand.
 They are interacting with customers and providing the experience that will make customers want to return or never come back.

-But what is your new hire frontline employee training experience like?
-Does the onboarding process include immersion in your company culture?
-If not, how do you expect that new employee to deliver the kind of service that will create a positive customer experience?
+But what is your new hire retail frontline employee training experience like?
+Does the retail onboarding process include immersion in your company culture?
+If not, how do you expect that new employee to deliver the kind of service to create a positive customer experience?

 The challenge is to get new hires up to speed quickly while also delivering an engaging training and brand experience.
-You can’t do that with outdated training materials or desktop bound onboarding.
-Retail digital tools that make training content easily accessible and interactive is the only way to do this effectively.
+You can’t do that with outdated retail training materials or desktop-bound retail onboarding.
+Retail digital tools that make training content easily accessible and interactive are the only way to do this effectively.
 It not only keeps new employees on the floor during their first days with you but, it also increases retention rates so they won’t forget what they’ve learned soon after.